-Trial begins over Norwegian mosque attack
+Suspect claims Norway mosque attack was ‘emergency justice’

-COPENHAGEN, Denmark (AP) - A Norwegian man suspected of killing his stepsister and then storming an Oslo mosque with firearms “with the intention to kill as many Muslims as possible,” appeared in court Thursday, charged with murder and terror.
+COPENHAGEN, Denmark (AP) - A Norwegian man suspected of killing his stepsister and then storming an Oslo mosque and opening fire said Thursday on the first day of his trial that it was an act of “emergency justice” and that he regretted not having caused more damage.

-Philip Manshaus appeared at a court west of Norway’s capital and denied the charges read by prosecutor Johan Oeverberg, the Norwegian news agency NTB said.
-No information has emerged about his likely line of defense.
+Philip Manshaus appeared at a court west of Norway’s capital and denied charges of murder and terror read to him by a prosecutor, the Norwegian news agency NTB said.
+Manshaus has acknowledged the facts but denies the accusation, saying he opposes non-Western immigration.

-Manshaus was overpowered inside the Al-Noor Islamic Center mosque in suburban Oslo on Aug.
-10. He fired six shots but didn’t hit anyone.
-One person was slightly injured when he jumped on Manshaus inside the mosque and held him until police arrived.
+Broadcaster NRK said that during his testimony Manshaus claimed the white race “will end up as a minority in their own home countries” and criticized those who ” blackmail national socialism.”

-The prosecution says Manshaus, 22, is suspected of killing his 17-year-old stepsister, Johanne Zhangjia Ihle-Hansen, by shooting her four times - three in the head and one in the chest - with a hunting rifle at their home in the Oslo suburb of Baerum.
+The prosecution says Manshaus, 22, killed his 17-year-old stepsister, Johanne Zhangjia Ihle-Hansen, by shooting her four times - three in the head and one in the chest - with a hunting rifle at their home in the Oslo suburb of Baerum.

 Shortly after that, prosecutors say, Manshaus drove to a nearby mosque where three men were preparing for Eid al-Adha celebrations.
 He wore a helmet with a video camera attached and a bulletproof vest,

 They say Manshaus was armed with a hunting rifle and a shotgun and fired four shots with the rifle at a glass door before he was overpowered by one of the men in the mosque at the time, Muhammad Rafiq.

 During the scuffle, two more shots were fired but no one was hit.
+Rafiq was slightly injured in the struggle.

+The prosecution says Manshaus acted “with the intention to kill as many Muslims as possible,”

 Norwegian media have reported that Manshaus was inspired by shootings in March 2019 in New Zealand, where a gunman targeted two mosques, killing 51 people, and in August 2019 in El Paso, Texas, where an assailant targeted Hispanics and left at least 22 dead.